RedBlaze42/Projet-ASL/README.md

 `cd pico-sdk && git submodule update --init && cd ..`

-You have to tell cmake where to fine the pico sdk, when still in the project root, you can run this command:
+You have to tell cmake where to find the pico sdk, when still in the project root, you can run this command:

 ```export PICO_SDK_PATH=`pwd`/pico-sdk```